 Together, Melinda and Bill Gates founded the Bill and Melinda Gates Foundation in 2000, which is the world’s largest private charitable foundation with a $40 billion trust endowment, according to Forbes.

-Gates often shares photos of his wife on Instagram.
+Gates often shared photos of his wife on Instagram.
 Sometimes he shares a photo of the two together, writing a sweet message.
 Other times, he shares photos of her in her business and philanthropy roles, showing obvious pride in her work.

 “Happy birthday to my favorite person,” he wrote August 15, 2019. “@melindafrenchgates, you’ve had an amazing year.
 I can’t wait to see how you top it.”